Harmonix Finance

 | Execution | HyperCore | Primary yield source.
 Perpetuals for funding income, spot for long-side hedge, staking for HYPE yield. |

-| Smart Contracts | HyperEVM | All Harmonix vault contracts deployed here.
-ERC-4626 + BoringVault framework. |
+| Smart Contracts | HyperEVM | All Harmonix vault contracts deployed here. haUSDC uses the AssetVault architecture (ERC-4626 / 7540 / 7575). haHYPE and hakHYPE use the BoringVault framework (ERC-4626). |

 V1 → V2 Upgrades